weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (e) An independent subset of a vector space X which spans X is called a basis of X.

-Observe that if B =(x,,...,X,} is a basis of X, then every x € X has a unique representation of the form x = Xc;x;.
+Observe that if B =(x,,...,X,} is a basis of X, then every x  \in  X has a unique representation of the form x = Xc;x;.
 Such a representation exists since B spans X, and it is unique since B is independent.
 The

 numbers cy, ..., c, are called the coordinates of x with respect to the basis B.
-The most familiar example of a basis is the set {e;, ..., €,}, where
+The most familiar example of a basis is the set {e;, ...,  \in ,}, where

 e, is the vector in R" whose jth coordinate is 1 and whose other coordinates are all 0.
 If xe R", x =(x,, ..., x,), then x =Xx,e;.
 We shall call